 Due to the venue location, we will not be able to serve adult beverages this year.
-So we can plan food accordingly RSVP’s and online orders must be made by April 14th.
+Online ordering will be turned off on 4/20.

 If you would like to check the Roll Call list that we will call names from (provided to us by The Association of Former Students) you can click here.
 Then select “Williamson County A&M Club” in the Club drop-down box to see the local list of names that will be called.

 To add a name to our WilCo Muster Roll Call, please fill out the submission form here: https://goo.gl/LfyWLB

 Send any questions to Muster@wcamc.com or call/text 512-887-2247